publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schI/m__us_usc_t7_s7914.md

             (A) The national average market price received by producers during the 12-month marketing year for the covered commodity, as determined by the Secretary.

-            (B) The national average loan rate for a marketing assistance loan for the covered commodity in effect for the applicable period under subchapter II of this chapter.
+            (B) The national average loan rate for a marketing assistance loan for the covered commodity in effect for the applicable period under subchapter II.

         (2) The payment rate in effect for the covered commodity under [section 7913 of this title][/us/usc/t7/s7913] for the purpose of making direct payments with respect to the covered commodity.